 There was little we could do about it, the money for the flight and hotel would be refunded, but what now?
 Our Long Bank Holiday Weekend. ?
 We had missed the gig therefore, we weren’t going to go back to the airport the following day to pay again and hang about with thousands of others trying to find a flight.
 Surely British Airways could have shifted the plane and got some planes out to Europe!
 So close yet so far!
-It’s not like it was a major catastrophe just a fault in one of the planes engines.
+It’s not like it was a major catastrophe just a fault in one of the plane’s engines.

 I wanted to test out a short 3 mile walk around St James & Green Park area.
-There’s some very interesting stories in the book with plenty of historical references and stop off points. a nice lunch was had at Shepherds market Mayfair and then a walk back through Green Park, past Buckingham Palce to Victoria train station and back to Herne Hill.
+There are some very interesting stories in the book with plenty of historical references and stop off points.
+A nice lunch was had at Shepherds market Mayfair and then a walk back through Green Park, past Buckingham Place to Victoria train station and back to Herne Hill.
 It was the best we could do under the circumstances.
 We tried to get away and just couldn’t, what a blow.

-I want to try a few more of these walks and possibly lead one in the Autumn, when the dark evenings set the stage for a good Ghost Walk.
+I want to try a few more of these walks and possibly lead one in the autumn when the dark evenings set the stage for a good Ghost Walk.
 I’m aware there are professional walks available all over London already, for more information try.

 Until next time Keep your chin up and one foot in front of the other.